dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 Only the infrastructure teams is supposed to interact with `core cluster` directly - while the application developers are suppose to only care about getting there workload running on the `app cluster`s.

 <!-- intro to ArgoCD and crossplane -->
-The `core cluster` will use Crossplane for provisioning cloud resources and use ArgoCD to deploy and manage all services that running in the core cluster and the app clusters.
+The `core cluster` will use Crossplane for provisioning cloud resources and use ArgoCD to deploy and manage all services that are running in the core cluster and the app clusters.
 Crossplane and ArgoCD are both open source tools funded by the CNCF.
 They are created as Control planes for Kubernetes and together they can be used to create a control for managing your whole multi-cloud multi-environment infrastructure.

 <img src="images/drawings_resource-abstraction-layers.png" width="700" />